cloudxabide/aws-cfn-vpc-ha/hexGL-singleAZ/README.md

 # hexGL Single AZ

-Cloudformation to deploy a new VPC with a single AZ, single EC2 instance, running HexGL (JavaScript app via Apache)
+Use CloudFormation to deploy a new VPC with a single AZ, single EC2 instance, running HexGL (JavaScript app via Apache)

 ##
 | RESOURCE | VALUE |